 When we meet…

-A calendar of Meeting dates is located on the Calendar page.
+A calendar of Meeting dates is located under the drop down box Diary Dates.

 Management Committee Meetings – last Thursday of the month at 7pm.
-All members of WAQA are entitled to receive the monthly minutes.
+All members of WAQA are given access to the monthly minutes.

 About Sewing Meetings…